Lithuania: Weather Overview

-Summers in Vilnius are electric as the city is a cosmopolitan hub of activity with a young population.
+Summers in Vilnius is electric as the city is a cosmopolitan hub of activity with a young population.
 Like Budapestâs locals, Vilniusâ residents have built a reputation of being extremely inviting and friendly.
 The bars and cafes are full in the summer months, parties spilling onto the streets, everyone enjoying the long warm summers days.
 Temperatures are frequently over 30Â°C in the height of summer; be sure to pack light cotton clothes as the humidity and the heat can sometimes be uncomfortable.

 Winters are bitterly cold and the thermometer rarely sees temperatures above freezing.
 The average high in January is -3Â°C, while the average daily minimum is -8.
 The cold winter lasts through until about early March, before reaching daily highs about 10Â°C in April.